Guide For Helm

 - The command:

-helm upgrade RELEASE CHART --values path/to/values.yaml -n NAMESPACE
+helm upgrade RELEASE_NAME path/to/chart-root --values path/to/values.yaml -n NAMESPACE

 - Description: